RoboMatrix: A Skill-centric Hierarchical Framework for Scalable Robot Task Planning and Execution in Open-World: Methods

-In this work, we present RoboMatrix, a skill-centric hierarchical framework.
-We will first introduce the skill-centric pipeline (see Sec.~\ref{sec:skill-centric-ppl}).
-Then our skill models, including the vision-language-action and hybrid models, will be described in Sec.~\ref{sec:skill-models}, respectively.
-The overall RoboMatrix framework (see Sec.~\ref{sec:robomatrix-framework}), consisting of a modular scheduling layer, the skill layer and the hardware layer, is finally elaborated.
+For scalable task planning and execution in open-world environments, we propose RoboMatrix, a hierarchical framework built on a skill-centric paradigm.
+We first discuss the skill-centric pipeline: how to construct a set of meta-skills for complex tasks and a unified skill database (see Sec.~\ref{sec:skill-centric-ppl}).
+Based on these predefined skills, we detail our novel skill models, including the vision-language-action and hybrid models (see Sec.~\ref{sec:skill-models}).
+Then we elaborate the operational mechanism of RoboMatrix: how this framework works on real-world robots (see Sec.~\ref{sec:robomatrix-framework}).